lvieirajr/eventide/README.md

 **Eventide** orchestrates the lifecycle of your queue worker system:
 - **Main Process:** Manages configuration, queue instantiation, worker process lifecycle, and graceful shutdown.
-- **Queue Threads:** Continuously pull messages from external queues (SQS, Cloudflare, etc.) into internal buffers.
+- **Queue:** Continuously pull messages from external queues (SQS, Cloudflare, etc.) into internal buffers.
 - **Worker Processes:** Each worker consumes messages from the buffer and routes them to user-defined handlers that run within the Worker's process.
 - **Handlers:** User functions decorated with `@eventide_handler` that process messages matching specific patterns.